 &lt;sup>4 The Guidance Notes for Site Security Treatments, Clause 8.3 provides information on the security principles.
-Uncontrolled if Printed Page 17 of 60

 2.3 Materials of Construction

 Various materials of construction may be appropriate for the sodium hypochlorite room - metal clad, concrete or masonry walls.
 Choice of building materials will need to consider the corrosive property of sodium hypochlorite, as well as architectural and security requirements that apply to the particular site.
 Consideration should be given to materials of wall panels, roof and doors including their insulation features and seals to minimise transfer of outdoor heat into the storage and dosing room.